 "I really loved that everyone I met wanted to be there and was excited to meet new people.
 My favorite was the icebreakers (oddly enough) because they're fun and you have something to talk abot when you see that person at Welcome Week."

 "My favorite part of the Honors Experience was definitely getting the opportunity to meet the people I would be living and spending the next four years with.
 It was comforting to show up on move in day and see some familiar faces."

--- Lauren, Honors Counselor
+-- Sean, Honors Counselor

--- Victoria, Honors Counselor
+-- Alex, Honors Counselor